WrestleMania X: Event

 The final match of the night and main event was the WWF Championship match between Yokozuna and Bret Hart.
 The guest referee for the match was "Rowdy" Roddy Piper, while the guest ring announcer was Burt Reynolds and the guest timekeeper was Jennie Garth.
 Yokozuna attacked Hart before the bell, and Hart attempted a couple of comebacks in vain.
 Eventually, Yokozuna made a mistake and allowed Hart to knock him to the mat.
 Cornette tried to distract Piper, but Piper punched him and knocked him off the ring apron.
 Yokozuna performed a leg drop on Hart but then missed an Avalanche attempt.
 Bret maintained the advantage for a little while, but Yokozuna came back with a belly to belly suplex.
 When Yokozuna attempted the Banzai drop, however, he lost his balance and fell to the mat.
 Hart quickly pinned Yokozuna to win the title.
-This match also marked the first time in WWF (Now WWE) history that two wrestlers faced each other in a WWF World Title match at two consecutive WrestleManias.
+This match also marked the first time in WWF (now WWE) history that two wrestlers faced each other in a WWF World Title match at two consecutive WrestleManias as well as Bret become first wrestler to win both Intercontinental Championship and World Championship at WrestleMania.

 Afterwards, Bret Hart celebrated in the ring with several of the face wrestlers including Lex Luger, "Rowdy" Roddy Piper, Razor Ramon, Tatanka, The 1–2–3 Kid, Sparky Plugg and "Macho Man" Randy Savage.
 Others who joined in the celebration included Burt Reynolds, Rhonda Shear, Donnie Wahlberg, and WWF commentators Gorilla Monsoon and Vince McMahon.
-Owen Hart stood in the aisle, glaring at Bret, then quickly left, the brothers would continue their feud for the remainder of 1994, with the WWF Championship often on the line.
+Owen Hart stood in the aisle, glaring at Bret, then quickly left; the brothers continued their feud for the remainder of 1994, with the WWF Championship often on the line.